swcarpentry/DEPRECATED-boot-camps/python/functions_and_modules/Readme.md

 **Material by: John Blischak and other Software Carpentry instructors (Joshua R. Smith, Milad Fatenejad, Katy Huff, Tommy Guy and many more)**

-A function is a block of code that performs a specifc task.
+A function is a block of code that performs a specific task.
 In this section we will learn how to utilize available Python functions as well as write our own.
 The topics in this section are:

 * Python methods for strings
 * Writing our own functions
 * Importing Python modules

 As you saw in the last lesson, computers are very useful for doing the same operation over and over.
 When you know you will be performing the same operation many times, it is best to abstract this functionality into a function (aka method).
 For example, you used the function `open` in an earlier section.
-This allowed you to easily open a conncetion to a file without worrying about the underlying code that made it possible (this idea is known as abstraction).
+This allowed you to easily open a connection to a file without worrying about the underlying code that made it possible (this idea is known as abstraction).

 ##Built-in string methods##